BrenoFariasdaSilva/Python/Multi-Format Dataset Converter/README.md

 make
 ```

-This command always verify if the virtual environment and libraries are installed before running the `main.py` python code.
+This command ensures the virtual environment and required libraries are installed before executing `main.py`.

 ## Results - Optional